Before we talk about how to spend 10 days in Korea, I have a confession: I have a dysfunctional love/hate relationship with South Korea.

 Get a (light) buzz at Soju Museum

-The minuscule soju tasting at the end of the tour is a bit of let down, but the story of the history, distillation process and culture around Andong soju is fascinating for anyone with a passing interest in alcoholic beverages, it’s worth a visit.
+The minuscule soju tasting at the end of the tour is a bit of let down.
+The story of the history, distillation process and culture around Andong soju is, nonetheless, fascinating.
+If you’ve got a passing interest in alcoholic beverages, it’s worth a visit.

 Swoon over Bongjeongsa Temple

 Hopefully you refrained from drinking Andong soju enough to stumble unhindered to Bongjeongsa Temple.
 This Korean Buddhist wooden temple complex clings to the slopes of Mount Cheondeung.
 Its majestic setting is bound to impress anyone.

 Almost 20 buildings are spread between the main temple complex and sub-temples of Bongjeongsa.
 The temples and halls date as far back as the late-7th century when Bongjeongsa was founded by King Munmu.

 Queen Elizabeth II herself took a liking to the Bongjeongsa on her well-publicized visit to South Korea in 1999.
 As impressive as her thumbs up is, however, Bongjeongsa is a drop in the hat compared to the temples and historical buildings you’ll encounter on your next stop of your South Korea itinerary…

 Where to Stay in Andong